codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-kubernetes-cluster.md

 ##### More than one cluster in kubeconfig?

   Before starting, make sure that your local context is the one you would like to add to Codefresh.<br>
-Switch to the desired context before continue
+Switch to the desired context before continuing by running `kubectl config use-context <my-cluster-name>`.
 {{site.data.callout.end}}

 `Host IP`